Approved: March 24, 2017

 Members supervising Supervised Practice members and non-members are responsible for the security, accessibility, maintenance and retention of records.

 9.1.3 Use of Technology in Maintaining Records, for example, Electronic Record Keeping

 Members are required to ensure the security of records kept in an electronic form and are required to maintain current knowledge of risks and associated risk mitigation strategies and to apply this knowledge to all technologies they may use to ensure that all records are secure and accessible to the member for the required retention period.

 9.2 Individual Client Records

-1) A member must keep a record related to the psychological services provided by the member for each client who has engaged the member to provide psychological services, or for whom such services have been authorized; and
+1) Members must keep a record related to the psychological services they provide for each client who has engaged them to provide psychological services, or for whom such services have been authorized;

 2) The record must include the following:

 a) client’s name(s), address(es) and (if available) telephone number(s), as well as any other identifying information needed to distinguish the client from other clients;

 b) the client’s date of birth;